rabbitmq/chef-cookbook/README.md

 ### Older Versions

-CentOS 6.x, Ubuntu 14.04 and Debian 8.0 might
+CentOS 6.x, Ubuntu 16.04 and Debian 9 (Stretch) are no longer supported by modern RabbitMQ releases as they do not provide OpenSSL 1.1.
-work just fine but their support has been discontinued.
-Some of those distributions will go out of vendor support in 2019.

 ## Dependencies